ACE-UCHIHA/Packets-Tryhackme-writeup/README.md

 ```
 #### Q3: What was the user's last username and password that tried to login to frp server?
 (Format: username:password)

-It's same as [Task 4](#task-4) [Q2](#q2-what-was-the-users-first-username-and-password-that-tried-to-login-to-frp-server-format-usernamepassword) just figure out whuch one was the first one anjd last one by yourself.
+It's same as [Task 4](#task-4) [Question 2](#q2-what-was-the-users-first-username-and-password-that-tried-to-login-to-frp-server-format-usernamepassword) just figure out whuch one was the first one anjd last one by yourself.

 #### Q4: What was the user's last username and password that tried to login to frp server?
 (Format: username:password)